ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The JavaScript Hack That Made My Web Forms Feel Instant and Alive - <a href="https://medium.com/codrift/the-javascript-hack-that-made-my-web-forms-feel-instant-and-alive-6105e5919003?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Abdul Ahad`**

+<blockquote>How I turned boring static forms into dynamic, responsive experiences that react before you even hit submit
+Continue reading on Codrift »</blockquote>

+<h3>2.
 The JavaScript Cash Engine: How I Turned Front-End Code into Real Online Income - <a href="https://javascript.plainenglish.io/the-javascript-cash-engine-how-i-turned-front-end-code-into-real-online-income-533343a9623a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>From simple web widgets to full-blown revenue systems — how I transformed everyday JavaScript projects into a steady digital business.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Stop Skipping JavaScript Fundamentals: The 3 Layers You Need to Master - <a href="https://medium.com/@omsaidesai9/stop-skipping-javascript-fundamentals-the-3-layers-you-need-to-master-d3aa3209c18c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Omsaidesai`**

 <blockquote>It’s tempting to jump straight into React, Vue, or Next.js.
 The hype is real, and the job market calls for it.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 The JavaScript Shortcut That Turned My Blog Into an Interactive Learning Hub - <a href="https://blog.stackademic.com/the-javascript-shortcut-that-turned-my-blog-into-an-interactive-learning-hub-800227647a7f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahad Ahad`**

 <blockquote>How a few lines of JavaScript transformed static articles into hands-on, explorable experiences
 Continue reading on Stackademic »</blockquote>

-<h3>4.
+<h3>5.
 The JavaScript Hack That Made My Portfolio Update Automatically From GitHub - <a href="https://javascript.plainenglish.io/the-javascript-hack-that-made-my-portfolio-update-automatically-from-github-30834d2a1625?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abdul Ahad`**

 <blockquote>How I connected my GitHub profile directly to my website so my projects always stay up to date — without touching the code again
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>6.
 React Development Services in Melbourne: Driving Digital Innovation for Modern Businesses - <a href="https://medium.com/@netsetsoftware1/react-development-services-in-melbourne-driving-digital-innovation-for-modern-businesses-b013f7da0daf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NetSet Software`**

 <blockquote>In a world where user experience defines business success, companies are turning to modern technologies that deliver speed, scalability…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 How I Built a Real-Time To-Do App With Just JavaScript and Local Storage - <a href="https://javascript.plainenglish.io/how-i-built-a-real-time-to-do-app-with-just-javascript-and-local-storage-25ae799ffd1a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahad Ahad`**

 <blockquote>The day I realized I didn’t need a backend to make things feel alive.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
+<h3>8.
 How I Built a Real-Time Drawing App With Just JavaScript - <a href="https://blog.stackademic.com/how-i-built-a-real-time-drawing-app-with-just-javascript-39a7b61f22bd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Abdul Ahad`**

 <blockquote>The story of how a weekend experiment with canvas and WebSockets turned into a full real-time collaborative whiteboard
 Continue reading on Stackademic »</blockquote>

-<h3>8.
+<h3>9.
 The JavaScript Trick That Made My Website React to User Time Zones Automatically - <a href="https://blog.stackademic.com/the-javascript-trick-that-made-my-website-react-to-user-time-zones-automatically-9c1746f812fb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahad Ahad`**

 <blockquote>How I used one clever script to make my site feel personal — no matter where visitors are in the world
 Continue reading on Stackademic »</blockquote>

-<h3>9. ¿Tu nueva funcionalidad se “come” la CPU o la memoria? - <a href="https://medium.com/@adriancanton/tu-nueva-funcionalidad-se-come-la-cpu-o-la-memoria-7e5d5d3a7b16?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adrián Cantón`**

-<blockquote>¿Alguna vez te ha pasado?
-Subes esa funcionalidad brillante a producción y, de repente, empiezas a recibir alertas por el consumo de CPU o…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+TypeScript Patterns That Made My Code Self-Documenting - <a href="https://nagibaba.medium.com/typescript-patterns-that-made-my-code-self-documenting-3c0fe8bcd002?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Babek Naghiyev`**

+<blockquote>Last year, I spent 30 minutes debugging why a product ID was being passed to a user endpoint.
+The types were correct (string for both), so…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Top 5 Errors New Angular Devs Make and How to Fix Them - <a href="https://medium.com/@developerwhoismean/top-5-errors-new-angular-devs-make-and-how-to-fix-them-b783fe422680?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `MeanDeveloper`**

 <blockquote>Learning Angular in 2025 is both exciting and overwhelming.
 With Angular 19+ introducing standalone components, signals, and smarter build…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 16 JavaScript Snippets That Any Developer Should Bookmark in 2025 - <a href="https://javascript.plainenglish.io/16-javascript-snippets-that-any-developer-should-bookmark-in-2025-e531e8239758?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>Convenient, preventive, and strong, these snippets will help you save some time every day.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 20 JavaScript Snippets That You’ll Wish You’d Known Earlier in 2025 - <a href="https://javascript.plainenglish.io/20-javascript-snippets-that-youll-wish-you-d-known-earlier-in-2025-0309c32584a3?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>From arrays to async magic — these snippets will rocket fuel your productivity and restore the fun of coding.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Reliable TypeScript Development Partner for Scalable Web Solutions - <a href="https://bhaveshrwedowebapps.medium.com/reliable-typescript-development-partner-for-scalable-web-solutions-7ce018950a5a?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bhavesh Rajpurohit`**

 <blockquote>Seeking a dependable TypeScript development partner to build maintainable digital solutions?
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Why TypeScript Developers Never Go Back: The Language That Actually Prevents Bugs - <a href="https://imrankhani.medium.com/why-typescript-developers-never-go-back-the-language-that-actually-prevents-bugs-379500c8d4de?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Khan`**

 <blockquote>I’ve watched countless developers resist TypeScript for months, even years.
 The same complaints every time: “It’s just extra syntax,”…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Why You Should Migrate to TypeScript (and How to Do It Right) - <a href="https://habtesoft.medium.com/why-you-should-migrate-to-typescript-and-how-to-do-it-right-1432cf9d7cb4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `habtesoft`**

 <blockquote>TypeScript turns JavaScript into a more predictable and reliable language, helping you catch errors early and build better apps faster…
 Continue reading on Medium »</blockquote>

-<h3>7.
-10 Times TypeScript Saved My Ass — And How It Can Save Yours Too - <a href="https://medium.com/codetodeploy/10-times-typescript-saved-my-ass-and-how-it-can-save-yours-too-3dea76dc3266?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit`**

-<blockquote>Coming from a BCA background and working through my internships building medium-sized apps, I kept running into the same wall: bugs that…
-Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Non-Negot iable: TypeScript for Full-Stack JS in 2025 - <a href="https://medium.com/@ThinkingLoop/non-negot-iable-typescript-for-full-stack-js-in-2025-51d87379f281?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Certification: From Beginner to Pro With Industry Mentors - <a href="https://dinesh-rawat.medium.com/node-js-certification-from-beginner-to-pro-with-industry-mentors-410a01441fc6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thinking Loop`**
+✍️ **posted by `Dinesh Rawat`**

-<blockquote>Ship faster with fewer regressions, clearer contracts, and a safer platform from browser to database — plus a practical migration…
+<blockquote>Node.js certification delivers competitive career outcomes: ₹7–10 LPA starting salaries for freshers, ₹15–25 LPA for experienced…
 Continue reading on Medium »</blockquote>

 <h3>2.
-12 Node.js Event-Loop Myths You Can Stop Believing - <a href="https://medium.com/@sparknp1/12-node-js-event-loop-myths-you-can-stop-believing-a13d7b557c7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Simplifying Error Handling in Express with express-async-handler - <a href="https://medium.com/@mujtaba.ahmed.232004/simplifying-error-handling-in-express-with-express-async-handler-cee540791587?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Syntal`**
+✍️ **posted by `Mujtaba Ahmed `**

-<blockquote>Clear up the confusion around timers, tasks, and “single-threaded” thinking so your Node apps stay fast under real traffic.
+<blockquote>If you’ve ever worked with Express.js, you know how messy error handling can get — especially when dealing with asynchronous code…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Setting Up Your Local JavaScript Development Environment - <a href="https://medium.com/@pawan_joshi/setting-up-your-local-javascript-development-environment-4769b2a778b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Supercharge Node.js Performance with Native C++ Addons (Using N-API) - <a href="https://medium.com/@loop917/supercharge-node-js-performance-with-native-c-addons-using-n-api-25a684cca7fe?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pawan Joshi`**
+✍️ **posted by `The Unblocked Loop.`**

-<blockquote>Before you start writing JavaScript code on your computer, you need to set up a proper environment.
-This setup allows you to write, run…
+<blockquote>🧱 The Problem: “Why is my Node.js app choking on big tasks?”
 Continue reading on Medium »</blockquote>

+<h3>4.
+Hardened Node.js Backends, From Zero to Production - <a href="https://medium.com/@Nexumo_/hardened-node-js-backends-from-zero-to-production-eaa037009834?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nexumo`**

+<blockquote>A practical blueprint to ship fast, stay online, and resist abuse — without turning your codebase into a Rube Goldberg machine.
+Continue reading on Medium »</blockquote>

+<h3>5.
+Keep Your Node.js App Alive on EC2 with PM2: A Beginner’s Guide - <a href="https://medium.com/@raghuaanand/keep-your-node-js-app-alive-on-ec2-with-pm2-a-beginners-guide-9808667c4021?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Raghu Anand`**

+<blockquote>So you’ve built an amazing Node.js application.
+You’ve set up your AWS EC2 instance, cloned your project, and you’re ready to go live.
+You…
+Continue reading on Medium »</blockquote>

+<h3>6. ⚙️ Node.js Performance Optimization: Mastering Speed, Scalability, and Stability - <a href="https://medium.com/@TheblogStacker/%EF%B8%8F-node-js-performance-optimization-mastering-speed-scalability-and-stability-dd16b7e0f56a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

+<blockquote>Node.js is already fast — built on the powerful V8 engine and designed with an event-driven, non-blocking I/O model.
+ But as your…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Beauty of Simplicity: What a White Hoodie Taught Me About Design - <a href="https://medium.com/@succes8or/the-beauty-of-simplicity-what-a-white-hoodie-taught-me-about-design-9c984206d84d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What If Crypto Didn’t Ask You to Invest but to Participate?
+My $GEMSTON Story - <a href="https://pizzypop.medium.com/what-if-crypto-didnt-ask-you-to-invest-but-to-participate-my-gemston-story-4fc231416fd4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Successor`**
+✍️ **posted by `Paul Gowon`**

-<blockquote>Sometimes, the simplest things say the most.
+<blockquote>My $GEMSTON Story and Why I'm So Bullish on it.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Una excelente oportunidad de propiedad “Verra(y)” que se estrecha para este “puente” de una… - <a href="https://medium.com/@googlequyloon/una-excelente-oportunidad-de-propiedad-verra-y-que-se-estrecha-para-este-puente-de-una-7ed6da42699a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Certification: From Beginner to Pro With Industry Mentors - <a href="https://dinesh-rawat.medium.com/node-js-certification-from-beginner-to-pro-with-industry-mentors-410a01441fc6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `GOOGLE Quyloon`**
+✍️ **posted by `Dinesh Rawat`**

-<blockquote>Presione enter o haga clic para ver la imagen en tamaño completo
+<blockquote>Node.js certification delivers competitive career outcomes: ₹7–10 LPA starting salaries for freshers, ₹15–25 LPA for experienced…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Day I Realized My Mind Was My Biggest Obstacle - <a href="https://medium.com/@succes8or/the-day-i-realized-my-mind-was-my-biggest-obstacle-99f44f508663?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Hidden Power of Digital First Impressions: Why People Judge Your Business Before They Read a… - <a href="https://medium.com/@richnati513/the-hidden-power-of-digital-first-impressions-why-people-judge-your-business-before-they-read-a-31272c9264fb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Successor`**
+✍️ **posted by `Richie Wesley`**

-<blockquote>Sometimes the person holding you back is the same one you see in the mirror.
+<blockquote>A visitor lands on your website.
+Before they read a sentence or click a button, they’ve already made up their mind.
+ That silent judgment…
 Continue reading on Medium »</blockquote>

 <h3>4.
+I Let GitHub Copilot Write My Code for 30 Days — It Scared Me, Then Changed Everything - <a href="https://medium.com/@talhaawan78654321/i-let-github-copilot-write-my-code-for-30-days-it-scared-me-then-changed-everything-b09b1636a990?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Talha awan`**

+<blockquote>Three months ago, I had a full-blown argument with my screen at 11 PM.
+Continue reading on Medium »</blockquote>

-The Authentication Mistake That Could Cost You Everything (And How to Fix It)  - <a href="https://medium.com/@wasifbalol1/the-authentication-mistake-that-could-cost-you-everything-and-how-to-fix-it-59bbfde1c522?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Deleting Data in Phoenix: The Topics Resource — Part XI - <a href="https://medium.com/@nature.exs/deleting-data-in-phoenix-the-topics-resource-part-xi-4be297a84887?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wasif Balol`**
+✍️ **posted by `Andrew (Nature) Okoye`**

-<blockquote>Ever wondered why even the simplest apps require you to create an account?
-Or why tech giants invest millions in authentication systems…
+<blockquote>Learn to implement secure delete functionality in Phoenix with custom modals, proper CSRF protection, and HTML form best practices.
 Continue reading on Medium »</blockquote>

 <br/>